Scale-invariant Monte Carlo and multilevel Monte Carlo estimation of mean and variance: An application to simulation of linear elastic bone tissue: Multilevel Monte Carlo method

-\feqsss{Eq:MCerror1}{Eq:MCerror3}{Eq:MCerror2}{Eq:MCerror2b} signify that to attain an overall higher level of accuracy, one requires a very fine resolution of finite element mesh-grid, and a very large number of \acrshort{mc} samples.
-This demands a tremendous amount of computational effort, making the algorithm practically unfeasible.
-Therefore, the desired moments are further estimated in a multi-level fashion following \cite{Heinrich2001,giles2008,giles_2015}.
+\feqs{Eq:MCerror1}{Eq:MCerrorvar1}, respectively, signify that to attain an overall higher level of total accuracy, one requires a very fine resolution of the \rvsb{finite element mesh} and a very large number of \acrshort{mc} samples.
+This demands a tremendous amount of computational effort, making the algorithm practically infeasible.
+Therefore, the desired moments are further estimated by a variance reduction technique in a multilevel fashion following \cite{Heinrich2001,giles2008,giles_2015}.